Ice Cream Wars & Scoop Secrets

 12 Gore Street, Auckland CBD

 The result?
 An awe-inspiring offering that refuses to comply with the traditional meaning of ice cream and gelato that most people understand it to be.
-Giapo doesn’t focus exclusively on changing or creating new flavours, but also on changing its function by offering people different ways to interact with it.
+Giapo doesn’t focus exclusively on changing or creating new flavours but on changing its function by offering people different ways to interact.

-All the ice cream flavours are hidden from display, creates a more compelling ice cream experience, and one that you will have nowhere else on Earth.
+All the ice cream flavours are hidden from display, creating a more compelling ice cream experience and one that you will have nowhere else on Earth.

 Island Gelato Co